UvA-MAD/NGS-pipelines/README.md

 # NGS-pipelines
 MAD-RBAB Pipelines for analysis of NGS experiments.
 Combines en inherits material form basicQC and rnaxcount.
+**Usage**

+ - Clone project in to Script directory of experiment
-Usage: pick the workflow you want to run.
-Edit the snakefile to set relevant variables such as databases and species.
+ - Pick the workflow you want to run.
+ - Edit the snakefile to set relevant variables such as databases and species

-Use snakemake -s [ workflow ]  to run the workflow.
+ - Use snakemake -s [ workflow ]  to run the workflow.

 Additional snakemake flags which might be useful:
 -j the number of concurrent jobs